SAP/openui5-docs/docs/Stable_IDs_All_You_Need_to_Know_f51dbb7.md

 <a name="loiof51dbb78e7d5448e838cdc04bdf65403__section_howtocheck"/>

 ### How to Check If All Your IDs Are Stable

+With the Support Assistant, you can analyze whether there are any issues with the stable IDs used in your app.
+Here's how you can check this:

 1. Open your app in a browser.
 2. Enter the [shortcut](Keyboard_Shortcuts_for_OpenUI5_Tools_154844c.md)  [Ctrl\] + [Shift\] + [Alt\] / [Option\] + [P\]  to start the Support Assistant.